- About YDS

 Bishop Barber is regularly featured in media outlets such as MSNBC, CNN, the New York Times, Washington Post, and The Nation magazine.
 He was named one of 2020’s BET 100 Entertainers and Innovators, and he is one of the 2019 recipients of the North Carolina Award, the state’s highest civilian honor.
 He is a 2018 MacArthur Foundation Genius Award recipient and a 2015 recipient of the Franklin D. Roosevelt Four Freedoms Award and the Puffin Award.

 Bishop Barber has had ten honorary degrees conferred upon him.
-He earned a Bachelor’s Degree from North Carolina Central University, a Master of Divinity from Duke University, and a Doctor of Ministry Drew University with a concentration in Public Policy and Pastoral Care.
+He earned a Bachelor’s Degree from North Carolina Central University, a Master of Divinity from Duke University, and a Doctor of Ministry from Drew University with a concentration in Public Policy and Pastoral Care.